makersacademy/airport_challenge/README.md

 - I have allowed for planes to be able to land at the airport.
 - I have allowed for planes to be able to take off and confirm they are no longer at the airport.
 - I have allowed alerts to advise if the airport is full.
-- I have allowed for the airports default capacity to be ammended as required.
+- I have allowed for the airports default capacity to be chnanged as required.
 - I have allowed for planes to prevent take off and landing if weather is stormy.

+- I broke down the user stories into class structure’s and object messages.
+Throughout the creation of this program I used RSPEC to test my unit tests and IRB to feature test.
+I also used [Rubocop](https://github.com/rubocop-hq/rubocop) to tidy up my code.

 ## How to run: